nilesh-paradva/Movie-Management-System-in-node-js/README.md

 ---

-## Learning Outcomes
+## 🎯Learning Outcomes
-- Implementing CRUD operations using Node.js, Express.js, and MongoDB.
+- 🚀 Implementing CRUD operations using Node.js, Express.js, and MongoDB.
-- Handling image uploads using Multer in a Node.js application.
+- 📷 Handling image uploads using Multer in a Node.js application.
-- Connecting and performing operations on a MongoDB database.
+- 🔌 Connecting and performing operations on a MongoDB database.
-- Rendering dynamic pages using EJS.
+- 📝 Rendering dynamic pages using EJS.
-- Managing file uploads and handling file storage on the server.
+- 💾 Managing file uploads and handling file storage on the server.

 ---